How much pension do I need to retire at 55?

 Understanding Income Tax in Retirement

 When you retire, your tax situation may change significantly.
-It’s crucial to understand how your retirement income will be taxed and explore ways to minimize your tax liability.
+It’s crucial to understand how your retirement income will be taxed and explore ways to minimise your tax liability.
 In the UK, income tax is payable on most types of retirement income, including state pensions, personal pensions, and annuities.
 This means that even in retirement, you need to be mindful of how much income you draw and from which sources, as this will impact your overall tax bill.

 Minimising Tax on Your Retirement Income